killdash9/MacClam/README.md

 * Builds clamd and fswatch from source if needed
 * Sets up regular signature updates and full scans in crontab
 * Updates clamd signatures
-* Starts live monitoring services clamd and fswatch if not already running
+* Starts active monitoring services clamd and fswatch if not already running
 * Registers live monitoring to run on startup (also done in crontab)

 `./MacClam.sh /path/file_or_directory ...`